 Malinois and German Shepherds are both 22 to 26 inches in height, males being about 2 inches shorter than females.

+This cute hybrid has a double coat that is dense and weather-resistant.
 Some mixes will have longer hair around the neck, giving it a collar-like look, a trait inherited from the Malinois parentage.